EkaterinaMiller/cs241-guides/gif-submission.md

 ffmpeg -i <your file>.ext -vf "fps=20,scale=480:-1:flags=lanczos" -c:v gif -q:v 15 <your file>.gif
 ```

-For Wayland-based DEs, the way I do it on is as follows:
+For Wayland-based DEs, the way I do it is as follows:

 First, install the following apps with your package manager:
 - [**wf-recorder**](https://github.com/ammen99/wf-recorder) - This is the actual recording app, which uses FFMPEG to encode as necessary.
 It's quite flexible.